If you are planning on growing your Cannabis indoors, you most likely have already taken a look at the different lighting options available.

 First of all, Americans were using a lot more power than their European counterparts.

-One of the reasons for this is that most Europeans were using horizontal reflectors and HPS grow lights, whereas Americans were using vertical reflectors and metal halide light.
+One of the reasons for this is that most Europeans were using horizontal reflectors and HPS grow lights, whereas Americans were using vertical reflectors and metal halide lights.

-HPS lights have the ideal color range for Cannabis plants during their flowering phase while metal halide are superior for the growth phase.
+HPS lights have the ideal color range for Cannabis plants during their flowering phase while metal halides are superior for the growth phase.

 They function similarly to other HID lights and create light by arcing electric current through a bulb containing xenon and sodium gas.